Ligue 1 news: Choupo-Moting limps off in Reims defeat as PSG injury woes deepen | Goal.com

 Choupo-Moting limps off in Reims defeat as PSG injury woes deepen

-PSG were dealt another injury blow when Eric Choupo-Moting limped off in their 2-0 loss to Reims in Wednesday's Ligue 1 encounter.
+PSG were dealt another injury blow when Eric Choupo-Moting limped off during their 2-0 loss to Reims in Wednesday's Ligue 1 encounter.

 Choupo-Moting was replaced by Angel Di Maria in the 43rd minute after suffering a knock as the reigning French champions suffered their second defeat in the top-flight this season.